Pre-commit

 file.
 You will likely not do anything, becausepre-commit

-only check files that are being committed.
-Instead try to runthat will check every file in your repository.
+only checks files that are being committed.
+Instead try to runwhich will check every file in your repository.

 -